prostate cancer program overview

 - Two men experienced complete ablation of their targeted tumor with no evidence of any tumor remaining at six months;

-- Seven men experienced a partial response, defined as either a reduction in the maximum cancer core length or a reduction in Gleason pattern; and
+- Nine men experienced a partial response, defined as either a reduction in the maximum cancer core length or a reduction in Gleason pattern; and

-- Nine patients had no response to treatment.
+- Seven patients had no response to treatment.

-We plan to conduct a second Phase 2 clinical trial to confirm the dose and optimize the delivery of topsalysin for the treatment of localized prostate cancer.
+We have initiated a second Phase 2 clinical trial to confirm the dose and optimize the delivery of topsalysin for the treatment of localized prostate cancer.
 This study will utilize previously obtained MRI images of each patient’s prostate mapped to real time 3D ultrasound to target the delivery of topsalysin directly into and around a pre-identified clinically significant tumor.
 The primary objective of the trial will be safety and tolerability of topsalysin when used to selectively target and focally ablate a clinically significant tumor with potential efficacy assessed by histological and MRI changes.
 We expect that this clinical trial will enroll approximately 40 patients at two or more trial sites.
-We expect to enroll our first patient in this study in the first quarter of 2017.